MicrosoftDocs/WSL/commandline/WSL/about.md

 ---
 title: About Bash on Windows
-description: About Bash on Ubuntu on Windows
+description: About Bash on Ubuntu on Windows and the Linux subsystem for Windows
 keywords: BashOnWindows, bash, wsl, windows, windowssubsystem, ubuntu
 author: scooley
 ms.date: 7/11/2016